Skip to content

 For anyone who hasn’t heard of it, Gozo is part of the Maltese archipelago, a small island just a short ferry ride from Malta.
 It’s quieter, slower, and in my opinion, a little more special.

 We spent a full week here on a family holiday in Gozo.
 It was brilliant for kids.
 The locals were extremely friendly and just loved our little one.
+I wasn’t sure if there would be enough things to do to fill up the week initially for such a little island, but there was.
+In fact we didn’t get to do everything we wanted.

 We were lucky enough to have family here, which is how we ended up staying in Qala rather than the usual tourist spots.
 I think that made all the difference.